-47. The Privy Council in Lee Ting Sang quoted with approval from the judgment of Cooke J in Market Investigations Ltd v Minister of Social Security [1969] 2 QB 173, 184-185, where it was said that:
+52. The Privy Council in Lee Ting Sang quoted with approval from the judgment of Cooke J in Market Investigations Ltd v Minister of Social Security [1969] 2 QB 173, 184-185, where it was said:

-No exhaustive list has been compiled and perhaps no exhaustive list can be compiled of considerations which are relevant in determining the question, nor can strict rules be laid down as to the relative weight which the various considerations should carry in particular cases.
+No exhaustive list has been compiled and perhaps no exhaustive list can be compiled of the considerations which are relevant in determining that question, nor can strict rules be laid down as to the relative weight which the various considerations should carry in particular cases.

-- 48. Although there is no exhaustive list of considerations, the tests discussed below (established by the case law) provide useful guidance as to the factors that are to be considered in determining whether someone is engaged as an employee or contractor.
-These are relevant tests to be considered, but, as the cases demonstrate, they may not all be relevant to any one particular enquiry. - 49.
-It is important in each case to determine employment status by balancing all the circumstances of the relationship between the parties.
-Often there will be competing factors that support differing conclusions as to whether someone is an employee or an independent contractor.
-Applying the tests described below to the facts of a case requires an objective weighing of the various relevant factors to determine the true nature of the relationship. - 50.
-Often the terms of the relationship between two persons will be recorded in a written agreement; though this is not necessarily the case.
+- 53. Although there is no exhaustive list of considerations, the tests discussed below (established by the case law) provide useful guidance on the factors to be considered in determining whether someone is engaged as an employee or contractor.
+The relevance of the tests will depend on the particular facts in each case. - 54.
+It is important when determining employment status to balance all the circumstances of the relationship between the parties.
+Often there will be competing factors that support differing conclusions on whether someone is an employee or an independent contractor.
+Applying the tests to the facts of a case requires an objective weighing of the various relevant factors to determine the true nature of the relationship. - 55.
+Often the terms of the relationship between two persons will be recorded in a written agreement; though this is not always the case.
 If there is a written agreement, the first step is to analyse its terms and conditions.
 However, it is important to note that the nature of the relationship may change over time (eg, a person takes on more duties), and this may not be reflected in the written agreement.
 Changes in regulations and work practices may also cause the employment status of some workers to change.
-Or, it could simply be that the written agreement does not accurately reflect how the relationship works in practice.
-It is necessary to consider how the parties actually work together when determining the type of employment relationship between them.
-As the Supreme Court in Bryson stated (at [32]):
+Alternatively, it could simply be that the written agreement does not accurately reflect how the relationship works in practice.
+How the parties actually work together must be considered when determining the type of employment relationship between them.
+As the Supreme Court in Bryson stated at [32]:

-It is not until the Court or Authority has examined the terms and conditions of the contract and the way in which it actually operated in practice, that it will usually be possible to examine the relationship in light of the control, integration and fundamental tests.
+It is not until the Court or authority has examined the terms and conditions of the contract, and the way in which it actually operated in practice, that it will usually be possible to examine the relationship in light of the control, integration and fundamental tests.
 Hence the importance, stressed in TNT, of analysing the contractual rights and obligations.

-51. In Bryson and TNT the main common law tests for determining employment status - the intention, control, fundamental and integration tests - were

-- discussed.
-In the following paragraphs, these tests (along with the independence test) are examined in greater detail. - 52.
-It is important to keep in mind that the application of the common law tests is a weighing up process.
-Sometimes the facts of a particular case may suggest different characterisations of the relationship, and there may be either overlap or tensions between the tests. - 53.
+- 56. Bryson and TNT both discussed the main common law tests for determining employment status the intention, control, fundamental and integration tests.
+In the following paragraphs, these tests (along with the independence test) are examined in greater detail. - 57.
+It is important to remember that the application of the common law tests is a weighing-up process.
+Sometimes the facts of a particular case may suggest different characterisations of the relationship, and there may be either overlap or tensions between the tests. - 58.
 Also, as the characterisation of the relationship is dependent on the particular facts at hand, it is crucial that the facts are well understood, including any changes to the relationship that have occurred over time.